sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 === Step 4: make sure your git configuration is correct ===

 Git stores some information about default command options and remote repositories in a few places on your computer.
 For sage, there are two relevant places:
  * Your global configuration options, in `$HOME/.gitconfig`, which apply to all your git projects (not just sage).
 Mine looks like this.
 The `[user]` section is the most important, and contains my real name and my real email address.
+The other sections are really optional, but you can simply copy and paste them:
-The other sections are really optional.
-(The `[core]` section has an option that sets my favourite text editor.
-The `[alias]` section defines some shortcut commands (like `git br` instead of `git branch` or `git lg` for a very pretty history graph).
-The `[merge]` section has an option that makes for more informative merge commit messages.
-The `[push]` section contains an option that makes git only update the current branch when pushing to the Trac git server.)
+   * The `[core]` section has an option that sets my favourite text editor.
+   * The `[alias]` section defines some shortcut commands (like `git lg` for a very pretty history graph).
+   * The `[merge]` section has an option that makes for more informative merge commit messages.
+   * The `[push]` section contains an option that makes git only update the current branch when pushing to the Trac git server.
 {{{
 mguaypaq@chmmr:/tmp/sage-git$ cat $HOME/.gitconfig
 [user]